James Hall is one of the five substance-free residence halls on campus.

-James Hall has 10 singles, 22 doubles and a triple. and houses 57 students.
+James Hall has 10 singles, 22 doubles, and a triple.
+It houses 57 students.

 The James kitchen is located in the pit.
 It is equipped with a stove, an oven, a fridge and a microwave.

 James has a trunk room for storage which is located in the pit.

 Nearby laundry facilities are located in Main Pit and Loose Pit.

 Nearby computer labs and printers are located in Cleveland Hall and Read Hall.

 A recycling facility is located on the first floor of James.